 Read on to learn more about what the space-based observatory will do, how it works, and how to engage learners in the science and engineering behind the mission.

 What It Will Do

-The James Webb Space Telescope, or JWST, was developed in partnership with the European and Canadian space agencies.
+The James Webb Space Telescope, or JWST, was developed through a partnership between NASA and the European and Canadian space agencies.
 It will build upon and extend the discoveries made by the Hubble Space Telescope to help unravel mysteries of the universe.
 First, let's delve into what scientists hope to learn with the Webb telescope.

 How Galaxies Evolve